goldember12-alt/VE_Region_Builder/README.md

 # VE Region Builder

-VE Region Builder is a standalone R helper project for creating region-specific VisionEval model input folders from a clean statewide VisionEval input model.
+VE Region Builder is a standalone R project for creating region-specific VisionEval input folders from a statewide VisionEval model assembled from a template model and corrected statewide CSV inputs.

-The project does not modify VisionEval source code, source statewide inputs, template model inputs, or existing model repositories.
-All generated model folders, reports, and logs are written under this repository's `outputs/` folder.
+The project is non-destructive.
+It does not modify VisionEval source code, statewide source inputs, template model folders, or existing model repositories.
+It writes generated models, reports, and logs under this repository’s `outputs/` folder.

-## What It Does
+## What This Project Does

-The workflow has two stages:
+The workflow has two main steps.

-1. Assemble a clean statewide source model from a template VisionEval model and corrected statewide CSV inputs.
+First, it creates a statewide source model.
+It copies a template VisionEval model and adds corrected statewide CSV inputs to the generated copy.

-2. Build a regional VisionEval input folder by filtering statewide files to selected Mareas.
+Second, it creates a regional model folder.
+It filters the statewide model inputs to a selected set of Mareas and writes a region-specific VisionEval input folder.

-Regional membership is derived from the statewide geography crosswalk.
-The selected Mareas determine the allowed Mareas, and the allowed Azones, Bzones, and Czones are derived from the filtered geography file.
-The tool does not infer input geography automatically; file handling is controlled by `metadata/input_manifest.csv`.
+The statewide geography file defines which zones belong to each region.
+You select the Mareas, and the workflow finds the related Azones, Bzones, and Czones from that file.

+File handling is controlled by `metadata/input_manifest.csv`.
+The workflow does not guess how each file should be filtered or copied.

 ## Requirements